gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 ### Updating Your Node

-We're constantly improving Gintonic.
+We're constantly improving gintonic.
 To get the latest version:

 1. Stop your node: